Skip to content

 02

 85–90% of new trucking businesses fail within 2 years, primarily from cash flow problems.
-Owner-operators earning $1.75/mile with $1.25/mile in costs net only $0.50/mile — one bad load at $1.50/mile and you're barely covering fuel
+At $0.50/mile net, one bad load and you're barely covering fuel

 03

-The per diem deduction alone ($80/day in 2025, 80% deductible) is worth $3,500+ in annual tax savings for a trucker away 250 nights — but only if tracked daily.
-Most truckers don't track it at all
+The per diem deduction alone ($80/day, 80% deductible) is worth $3,500+ annually for a trucker away 250 nights — but most don't track it at all

 04